abnerjosefelixbarbosa/web-app-react-banco-okay/README.md

 # About project

-React front-end app which allows carrying out transactions, where the customer enters his profile and selects the balance transfer operation to another account.
+React front-end app which allows to do transactions, where the customer enters his profile and selects the balance transfer operation to another account.

 # Features